Uganda's Bobi Wine arrested while protesting in the capital - WTMJ

 Associated Press

+Police arrested Wine near a public square in the capital and then drove him back to his home outside Kampala.
+“His home is now surrounded by police and the military,” said Wine’s Twitter account.

-The Daily Monitor newspaper published a photo of the moment Wine was taken away by police while he held a poster saying “BRING BACK OUR PEOPLE.”
+The Daily Monitor newspaper published a photo of Wine being taken away by police while he held a poster saying “BRING BACK OUR PEOPLE.”

+“Don’t fight,” Wine told his supporters when armed police grabbed him and his associates while a charging crowd in the background repeatedly shouted his name, according to footage from the scene in downtown Kampala.
+“Don’t give them a reason.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.